On bi-skew braces and brace blocks: Introduction

 \section{Introduction}

-After the definition of skew braces in~\cite{GV17}, built on the pioneering work of~\cite{Rum07a}, a considerable part of literature has been devoted to the study of the main properties of these objects and their relations with other topics, like Jacobson radical rings, regular subgroups of the holomorph, the Yang--Baxter equation, and Hopf--Galois structures~\cite{Bac18,Ced18,SV18,BCJO19}.
-In particular, this motivates even more the study of the involved topics, and allowed various problems to be translated in different settings.
-For example, one deep problem regarding the group theoretical properties of the operations of a skew brace was initially formulated by N.~P.~Byott in the context of Hopf--Galois theory~\cite{Byo15}, and it is now known are Byott's conjecture.
+After the definition of skew braces in~\cite{GV17}, built on the pioneering work of~\cite{Rum07a}, a considerable part of literature has been devoted to the study of the main properties of these objects and their relations with other topics, such as Jacobson radical rings, regular subgroups of the holomorph, the Yang--Baxter equation, and Hopf--Galois structures~\cite{Bac18,Ced18,SV18,BCJO19}.
+In particular, these relations motivated even more the study of the involved topics, and allowed various problems to be translated in different settings.
+For example, one deep problem regarding the properties of the underlying groups of a skew brace was initially formulated by N.~P.~Byott as a statement on regular subgroups of the holomorph of a soluble group~\cite{Byo15}, and it is now known as Byott's conjecture.

 In~\cite{Chi19}, L.~N.~Childs defined a bi-skew brace to be a skew brace $(A,\cdot,\circ)$ such that also $(A,\circ,\cdot)$ is a skew brace.
-His main focus was the relation with Hopf--Galois theory: a bi-skew brace $(A,\cdot,\circ)$ with $A$ finite provides not only a Hopf--Galois structure of type $(A,\cdot)$ on every Galois extension with Galois group $(A,\circ)$, but also a Hopf--Galois structure of type $(A,\circ)$ on every Galois extension with Galois group $(A,\cdot)$; see~\cite{Chi00} for a general treatment of Hopf--Galois theory, the appendix of~\cite{SV18} for the relation between skew braces and Hopf--Galois structures, and~\cite{CGKKKTU21} for a more detailed analysis.
+His main focus was the relation with Hopf--Galois theory; a bi-skew brace $(A,\cdot,\circ)$ with $A$ finite provides not only a Hopf--Galois structure of type $(A,\cdot)$ on every Galois extension with Galois group $(A,\circ)$, but also a Hopf--Galois structure of type $(A,\circ)$ on every Galois extension with Galois group $(A,\cdot)$; see~\cite{Chi00} for a general treatment of Hopf--Galois theory, and the appendix of~\cite{SV18},~\cite[Chapter 2]{CGKKKTU21}, and~\cite{ST22b-p} for the relation between skew braces and Hopf--Galois structures.